-|Mr. Richard K. Templeton||Chairman, Pres & CEO||5.17M||36.09M||1959|
+|Mr. Richard K. Templeton||Chairman, Pres & CEO||5.58M||N/A||1959|

-|Mr. Rafael R. Lizardi||Sr. VP, CFO & Chief Accounting Officer||N/A||N/A||1973|
+|Mr. Rafael R. Lizardi||Sr. VP of Fin. & Operations, CFO and Chief Accounting Officer||1.79M||N/A||1973|

 Texas Instruments Incorporated designs, manufactures, and sells semiconductors to electronics designers and manufacturers worldwide.
 It operates in two segments, Analog and Embedded Processing.
 The Analog segment offers power products to manage power requirements in various levels using battery management solutions, portable components, power supply controls, point-of-load products, switches and interfaces, integrated protection devices, high-voltage products, and mobile lighting and display products.
 This segment also provides signal chain products that sense, condition, and measure signals to allow information to be transferred or converted for further processing and control for use in amplifier, data converter, interface product, motor drive, clock, and sensing product end-markets; and integrated analog and standard products, which are primarily for sale into personal electronics, industrial, and automotive markets.
-The Embedded Processing segment offers connected microcontrollers, such as microcontrollers, microcontrollers with integrated wireless capabilities, and stand-alone wireless connectivity solutions that are used in electronic equipment to sense, connect, log, and transfer data; and digital signal and applications processors for mathematical computations and specific computing activity.
+The Embedded Processing segment offers connected microcontrollers, such as microcontrollers, microcontrollers with integrated wireless capabilities, and stand-alone wireless connectivity solutions that are used in electronic equipment to sense, connect, log, and transfer data; digital signal processors for mathematical computations; and applications processors for specific computing activity.
 This segment offers products for use in various markets, principally industrial and automotive.
 The company also provides DLP products, primarily for use in projectors to create high-definition images; calculators; and application-specific integrated circuits.
 Texas Instruments Incorporated markets and sells its semiconductor products through direct sales and distributors, as well as online.
 The company was founded in 1930 and is headquartered in Dallas, Texas.

-Texas Instruments Incorporated’s ISS Governance QualityScore as of March 1, 2018 is 5.
-The pillar scores are Audit: 2; Board: 5; Shareholder Rights: 2; Compensation: 8.
+Texas Instruments Incorporated’s ISS Governance QualityScore as of April 1, 2019 is 5.
+The pillar scores are Audit: 2; Board: 8; Shareholder Rights: 3; Compensation: 8.